jessepav/lacygoill-wiki-backup/vim/register.md

 See: <https://github.com/vim/vim/issues/323>

 ##
-## Why should I never use a string or a list to set the contents of the unnamed register?
+## Why should I never use a string, and rarely a list, to set the contents of the unnamed register?

 It would be automatically reconnected to `"0` right before the text is written.